Gangapur, Maharashtra: Geography

+Gangapur Sugar Factory is located in Jamgaon, which lies near the backwaters of Jayakwadi Dam, making much of the surrounding land irrigated.

+The town has an average elevation of 572 metres (1876 feet).

 Demographics

-As of 2012 India census, Gangapur had a population of 41,067.
-Males constitute 52% of the population and females 48%.
-Gangapur has an average literacy rate of 71.2%, higher than the national average of 64.1%: male literacy is 74%, and female literacy is 59%.
-In Gangapur, 15% of the population is under 6 years of age.
+As per the 2011 Census, Gangapur had a population of 41,067.
+Males constitute 52% and females 48%.

+The average literacy rate is 71.2%, higher than the national average: